Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 The stacked RCVR GAIN potentiometers FINE on top and COARSE on the bottom, provide the ability to adjust the receiver gain for increased return visual definition, improving clarity and discernment of the scopes during search routines.
-Further, when using MAP PPI, BEACON PPI, and AIR-GRD, their command of the STC circuit controls how the receiver's gain applies as a matter of range, which drives image intensity in the lower part of the scope.
+Further, when using MAP PPI, BEACON PPI, and AIR-GRD, their command of the STC (Sensitivity Time Control) circuit controls how the receiver's gain applies as a matter of range, which drives image intensity in the lower part of the scope.
 Gain knobs do not have an effect on the radar picture when a lockon exists.

 ### Track